alecgorge/cs352-tests/README.md

 	#	define only_output_in_debug_mode(...) 		do {} while(0)
 	#endif
 	```
-4. Modify your grammar to make your errors verbose.
+4. *Optional:* Modify your grammar to make your errors verbose.
 5. Create a `test` task in your `Makefile`:

 	```